timChase98/388Example/README.md

 #### Board Layout
 It is important that the first thing you do when you start to layout your board is to setup your DRCs.
 DRCs are the minimum checks you can do to make sure your board will have the possibility of being manufacturable.
 They do not however verify your board will work correctly.

 We will be using JLCPCB's prototyping service for board production.
 JLCPCB's design minimum design rules are located [HERE](https://jlcpcb.com/capabilities/Capabilities). **Some of these rules are different for different board configurations** unless you have specifically discussed with me your board will be 2 layer 1oz copper on 1.6mm FR-4.
-Note these are minimums, not recommend.
+Note these are minimums, not recommend values.
 You should use Kicad's built-in circuit board calculator to come up with minimum for high power or critical traces.
 All of these things need to be configured in the board setup dialog accessible via File -> Board Setup It is also important to take note of silkscreen (called legend on the JLCPCB website) minimums.
 A lot of standard libraries come with small text sizes and will need to be increased to pass DRC.
 This can be done by setting the text properties in the Board Setup dialog.